-The Our Energy Future team is made up of staff who are all passionate about the energy transition to a zero carbon future for all communities.
+Positive Charge is a proud delivery partner of Our Energy Future.
+Our team is made up of staff who are all passionate about the energy transition to a zero carbon future for all communities.
 We come from diverse backgrounds and bring a range of skills to the enterprise: engineering, art, education, business, community development, administration, town planning and even a former chef!

 You can read more about each of our team members below.

 Phil Chan, Manager – Zero Carbon Services

 Phil is the Manager of MEFL’s Zero Carbon Services, which leads the Positive Charge program.
 Positive Charge delivers in NSW under the banner of the Our Energy Future initiative.

 Phil brings a combination of social mindedness, intellectual curiosity, diverse industry exposure, broad functional expertise and a keen eye on future industry trends and enhancements to develop and deliver products and services that generate value to his customers.

 Phil currently holds a number of student mentoring and advisory roles at the University of Melbourne.
 Prior to his time at MEFL, Phil was the President of Dragon Boat Victoria, a member for the Adult Community and Further Education (ACFE) Board, and the Cultural Director of the Australian Dragon Boat Federation.